Triphala Ayurvedic Remedy Fights Gum Disease and Tooth Decay

 In addition, the dumping of chlorhexidine and other chemicals into our waterways through our sinks, toilets, bathtubs and manufacturing facilities can serve to strain our ability to maintain clean drinking water supplies.

 Triphala, on the other hand, has been known to provide an array of healthy, medicinal effects.
 These include having anti-inflammatory, anti-bacterial, antioxidant, anticarcinogenic, analgesic, adaptogenic and anti-anxiety effects.
 It has been shown to help prevent cancer from radiation.
 It has been shown to relieve gastric hyperacidity, constipation and appetite problems.
 It has been shown to increase wound healing and it has adaptogenic capabilities.
+Other research shows Triphala helps with gastrointestinal issues.

 Sounds like a better mouthwash choice!